 About Me

-I’m a Los Angeles–based investigative journalist and writer covering homelessness, housing policy, environmental justice, and public safety.
-My reporting appears in Invisible People, The Wave, LA Focus, and other outlets.
-I focus on stories that expose injustice, shape public discourse, and amplify communities too often ignored.
+I’m a Los Angeles–based investigative journalist covering homelessness, housing policy, environmental justice, and public safety.
+My reporting appears in Invisible People, The Wave, LA Focus, and other outlets, examining how policy decisions shape the lives of vulnerable communities.

 Email: stephenoduntan@ymail.com